91ahmed/nostfly/README.md

 ``openAnimate`` :<br>

-You can customize the open animation by choosing from the following options:
+Customize the open animation by choosing from the following options:
 - nostfly-open-slide-right
 - nostfly-open-slide-left
 - nostfly-open-slide-up